Waves in space-dependent and time-dependent materials: a systematic comparison: Green's function retrieval

-The first term on the right-hand side is the temporal Fourier transform of the time correlation of measurements by receivers at positions $x_A$ and $x_B$, in response to an impulsive source at $x_b$.
-The second term has a similar interpretation, except that the impulsive source is at $x_e$.
-The left-hand side is the temporal Fourier transform of $G_x(x_B,x_A,t)+G_x(x_B,x_A,-t)$.
-Hence, the Green's function $G_x(x_B,x_A,t)$ between $x_A$ and $x_B$ is retrieved by taking the causal part of the time correlations of measurements at positions $x_A$ and $x_B$.
-Note that this is independent of the positions $x_b$ and $x_e$ of the sources, as long as the receivers are located between these sources.
-When the impulsive sources at $x_b$ and $x_e$ are replaced by uncorrelated noise sources, the retrieved response is the Green's function $G_x(x_B,x_A,t)$, convolved with the autocorrelation of the noise.
+The right-hand side is the time derivative of the superposition of time correlations of measurements by receivers at positions $x_A$ and $x_B$, in response to impulsive sources at $x_b$ and $x_e$.
+The left-hand side is the causal Green's function ${\cal G}_x(x_B,x_A,t)$ between $x_A$ and $x_B$, minus its time-reversed version.
+Hence, the Green's function ${\cal G}_x(x_B,x_A,t)$ is retrieved by evaluating the right-hand side of this expression and taking the causal part.
+Note that this is independent of the positions $x_b$ and $x_e$ of the sources, as long as the receivers are located between these sources and the material left of $x_b$ and right of $x_e$ is homogeneous.
+When the impulsive sources at $x_b$ and $x_e$ are replaced by uncorrelated noise sources, the retrieved response is the Green's function ${\cal G}_x(x_B,x_A,t)$, convolved with the autocorrelation of the noise.